Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Introduction

 \section{Introduction}

-Control flow hijacking used to be the mainstream attack method to exploit memory errors; however, it has become difficult to achieve after the Control Flow Integrity (CFI) defense was introduced.
-As a result, data-only attacks have become popular~\cite{US22WANG2:online,shen2017defeating, WillsRoo23:online}.
-For example, a common data being targeted in the Linux kernel is \code{modprobe_path}~\cite{CVE-2021-42008:online, CVE-2021-43267:online, CVE-2022-0185:online, CVE-2022-27666:online, CVE-2022-32250:online, CVE-2022-34918:online, CVE-2023-0179:online, CVE-2023-32233:online}.
-As long as an attacker can overwrite its value with a file path that points to the attacker-controlled executable file, it will be executed with the root privilege~\cite{modprobe-path}.
+Control flow hijacking used to be the mainstream attack method to exploit memory errors, but it became difficult with the introduction of Control Flow Integrity (CFI).
+As a result, data-only attacks have gained popularity~\cite{US22WANG2:online,shen2017defeating, WillsRoo38:online}.
+For example, in the Linux kernel, attackers target \code{modprobe_path}, where overwriting its value with an attacker-controlled executable path grants root privileges~\cite{modprobe-path}.
 There is no need to collect and stitch together ROP gadgets in such data-only attacks.
-However, \code{modprobe_path} is a global variable, and overwriting it requires defeating the KASLR defense, which randomizes the address of all global variables.
-This is an extra complexity that can be a hurdle for exploits and exploit reliability.
+However, \code{modprobe_path} is a global variable.
+Overwriting it requires bypassing KASLR, which randomizes the address of all global variables.
+This extra complexity is a hurdle for exploits and their reliability.
+Alternatively, heap variables also contain critical data that can be leveraged to achieve privilege escalation.
+They are easier to exploit for common vulnerabilities, such as out-of-bound (OOB) and use-after-free (UAF).
+This is because vulnerabilities offer relative heap memory write, whereas KASLR does not help.
+For instance, attackers can spray \code{struct cred} objects and use vulnerabilities to overwrite their \code{uid} fields to \code{0}, achieving the root privilege.

-Alternative to global variables, heap variables also contain critical data that can be leveraged to achieve privilege escalation.
-They are easier to exploit for common types of vulnerabilities, such as out-of-bound (OOB) memory access and use-after-free (UAF).
-This is because such vulnerabilities offer relative heap memory write, whereas KASLR does not help.
-For instance, attackers can spray \code{struct cred} objects and use OOB or UAF vulnerabilities to overwrite their \code{uid} fields to \code{0}, achieving the root privilege~\cite{LinuxFla63:online}.
-However, because of their popularity, such objects are restricted nowadays.
-For example, they are now isolated from the other heap objects and, therefore, much more difficult to exploit~\cite{WillsRoo38:online}, requiring unstable cross-cache attacks.
-In Android kernels, they are even protected by the hypervisor~\cite{samsung1, samsung2}.
-Because the well-known critical objects are specifically protected through advanced defenses~\cite{KernelEx19:online, appleoss24:online, samsung1, samsung2}, attackers no longer target them even if they manage to achieve an arbitrary write primitive.
+However, because of these objects' popularity, they are restricted nowadays.
+They are even protected by the hypervisor in Android and Apple XNU kernels~\cite{samsung1, samsung2, appleoss24:online}.
+Because the well-known critical objects are specifically protected through advanced defenses, attackers no longer target them even if they manage to achieve an arbitrary write primitive.